-Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: · fOverwintered flag (bit 31) · version (bits 300) - transaction version. ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. ≥ 1 Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin . ≥ 1 Varies tx_out_count compactSize uint Number of transparent outputs. ≥ 1 Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . ≥ 2 Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit. ≥ 2 1802· nJoinSplit vJoinSplit JoinSplitDescription [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, each encoded as in § 6.2 'Encoding of JoinSplit Descriptions' on p.
-40. ≥ 2 † 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key. ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey.
+Version Bytes Name Data Type Description ≥ 1 4 header uint32 Contains: • fOverwintered flag (bit 31) • version (bits 300) - transaction version. ≥ 1 Varies tx_in_count compactSize uint Number of transparent inputs. $\geq 1$ Varies tx_in tx_in Transparent inputs, encoded as in Bitcoin. $\geq 1$ Varies tx_out_count compactSize uint Number of transparent outputs. $\geq 1$ Varies tx_out tx_out Transparent outputs, encoded as in Bitcoin. ≥ 1 4 lock_time uint32 A Unix epoch time (UTC) or block height , encoded as in Bitcoin . $\geq 2$ Varies nJoinSplit compactSize uint The number of JoinSplit descriptions in vJoinSplit. $\geq 2$ 1802. nJoinSplit vJoinSplit JoinSplitDescription [nJoinSplit] A sequence of JoinSplit descriptions using BCTV14 proofs, encoded as in §7.2 'JoinSplit Description Encoding and Consensus' on p.
+43. $\geq 2 \dagger$ 32 joinSplitPubKey char[32] An encoding of a JoinSplitSig public validating key. ≥ 2 † 64 joinSplitSig char[64] A signature on a prefix of the transaction encoding, to be verified using joinSplitPubKey.

-[†] The joinSplitPubKey and joinSplitSig fields are present if and only if version ≥ 2 and nJoinSplit > 0.
+The joinSplitPubKey and joinSplitSig fields are present if and only if version $\geq 2$ and nJoinSplit > 0.
 The encoding of joinSplitPubKey and the data to be signed are specified in §4.8 'Non-malleability' on p.
-21.
+23.

-- The transaction version number MUST be greater than or equal to 1. - The fOverwintered flag MUST NOT be set in the protocol version described by this document. - The encoded size of the transaction MUST be less than or equal to 100000 bytes. - If version = 1 or nJoinSplit = 0, then tx_in_count MUST NOT be 0. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
-Note that inputs from coinbase transactions include Founders' Reward outputs. - If version ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid Ed25519 validating key encoding (§ 5.4.5 'Ed25519' on p.
-31). - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.8 'Non-malleability' on p.
-21. - · A coinbase transaction MUST NOT have any JoinSplit descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+- The transaction version number MUST be greater than or equal to 1. - The fOverwintered flag MUST NOT be set in the protocol version described by this document. - $\cdot$ The encoded size of the transaction MUST be less than or equal to 100000 bytes. - If version = 1 or nJoinSplit = 0, then $tx_in_count$ MUST NOT be 0. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx\out\count MUST be 0).
+Note that inputs from coinbase transactions include Founders' Reward outputs. - If $version \ge 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST represent a valid encoding (as specified in § 5.4.5 'Ed25519' on p.
+33) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.8 'Non-malleability' on p.
+23. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - · A coinbase transaction MUST NOT have any JoinSplit descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - · TODO: Other rules inherited from Bitcoin.

-In addition, consensus rules associated with each JoinSplit description (§ 6.2 'Encoding of JoinSplit Descriptions' on p.
-40) MUST be followed.
+Consensus rules associated with each JoinSplit description (§ 7.2 'JoinSplit Description Encoding and Consensus' on p.
+43) MUST also be followed.